New Churches in London and Westminster Act 1710

 The New Churches in London and Westminster Act 1710 (9 Ann. c.
-17) is an act of the Parliament of Great Britain which set up the Commission for Building Fifty New Churches, with the purpose of building fifty new churches for the rapidly growing population of London.
+17) was an act of the Parliament of Great Britain which set up the Commission for Building Fifty New Churches, with the purpose of building fifty new churches for the rapidly growing population of London.

+Subsequent developments

+The whole act was repealed by section 1 of, and the group 1 of part 6 of the schedule to, the Statute Law (Repeals) Act 2013, which came into force on 31 January 2013.